visgl/loaders.gl/docs/upgrade-guide.md

 ## Upgrading to v4.0

+**Apache Arrow**

+loaders.gl now uses `apache-arrow` v9.
+Apache Arrow JS v9 is a major breaking change compared with v4 which is used by loaders.gl v3.

+**Table Schemas**

-**Schemas** - If you are referencing table schemas returned by parsers, they will no longer be Apache Arrow schemas, but instead equivalent "serialized" loaders.gl schemas.
+If you are referencing table schemas returned by loaders, they will no longer be Apache Arrow schemas, but instead equivalent "serialized" loaders.gl schemas.
 You can recover an Arrow schema as follows

 ```typescript
 import {deserializeArrowSchema} from '@loaders.gl/schema-utils`;